radius-project/radius/CONTRIBUTING.md

 Contributors sign-off that they adhere to these requirements by adding a Signed-off-by line to commit messages.

 ```
-This is my commit message
+This is my commit message.

 Signed-off-by: Random J Developer <random@developer.example.org>
 ```